wroob-io/arduino-wroobimp/README.md

-# WroobImp
+# WroobIMP

-This library implements Wroob Inter-Module-Protocol.
-It transforms any Arduino project into [Wroob](https://wroob.io) system compatible custom peripheral module.
-WroobImp library provides simple API for registering into Wroob system and messaging between Wroob broker and created module.
-Thanks to that you can connect Arduino board to your smartphone or tablet (using UART-USB converter) and control Arduino via high-level serial protocol from Android device with Wroob mobile app.
+This library implements Wroob Inter-Module Protocol.
+It transforms any Arduino project into [Wroob](http://wroob.io) system compatible custom peripheral module.
+WroobIMP library provides simple API for registering an Arduino device in Wroob system and messaging between Wroob broker and created module.
+Thanks to that you can connect Arduino board to your smartphone or tablet (using built-in USB or UART-USB converter and UART pins) and control Arduino via high-level serial protocol from Android device with Wroob mobile app.

 ## Wroob system

-[Wroob](https://wroob.io) is an environment allowing to create complex systems based on functional modules.
+[Wroob](http://wroob.io) is an environment allowing to create complex systems based on functional modules.
 Its main core is a mobile application which switches any Android device into system CPU.
-User can use any of in-built [Wroob modules](https://wroob.io/#section-info) providing some less or more complex functionalities (like audio processing, video processing, speech synthesis, speech recognition) and/or connect Android device via USB to Arduino board and develop Arduino based own customized Wroob module using **WroobImp** library.
+User can use any of in-built [Wroob modules](https://wroob.io/#section-info) providing some less or more complex functionalities (like audio processing, video processing, speech synthesis, speech recognition) and/or connect Android device via USB to Arduino board and develop Arduino based own customized Wroob module using **WroobIMP** library.

 ## Installation